What is Pinoy Craic?

 This is where the pearl meets the emerald, where the Philippines and Ireland open up to each other in an international context, where you hit two birds in one stone as a “Global Filipino-Irish”.

-PinoyCraic is an information centre that links the Philippines and Ireland through news, events, immigration updates and music.
-This website will give you the opportunity to listen to a blend of Irish and Filipino instruments or lyrics in both languages and local dialects and get the latest news, migrant-related information, community events and the much needed assistance to bi-cultural integration.
+PinoyCraic is an information centre that links the Philippines and Ireland through news, events, and immigration updates.
+This website will give you the latest news, migrant-related information, community events and the much needed assistance to bi-cultural integration.

 Where Pearls and Emeralds Combine into an Inspiring Synergy